-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 6.62 3/11/2020 Michael Moran As far as the mitigation and goodwill effort, these things go in a sequence.
+D # Date Requester Questions/Comments Response Responder Date Responded Response Status 6.62 3/11/2020 Michael Moran As far as the mitigation and goodwill effort, these things go in a sequence.
 Is there a way we can make that sequence public?
 That way folks can see there is that mitigation coming down the line and there could be some public benefit coming down the line.
 Talking to county's HCP and other jurisdictions that might be eager to look at mitigation funding and projects where this takes place and have that up front.
-Gwen Buchholz 4/22/2020 For Future Discussion 0.02 3/11/2020 David Gloski the same cost?
+Gwen Buchholz 4/22/2020 6.62 3/11/2020 David Claski Curran Durach ala For Future Discussion 6.63 5/11/2020 David Gloski It sounded like you mentioned the Eastern one is easier to do, yet, the schedule looks like it's the same number of years.
+Is it the same cost?
 Does the "easiness" have anything to do with time and money?
-Gwen Buccholz 4/22/2020 FOI FULUIE DISCUSSION 6.63 3/11/2020 Douglas Hsai other reason has to go for the Lastern engineers.
+The schedules for the Central and Eastern Corridor conceptual facilities plans presented at the previous SEC meetings were similar.
+The schedules are being further developed with more detailed analyses.
+Access to the tunnel shafts from major roadways would be more flexible under the Eastern Corridor as compared to the Central Corridor which could increase production rate of construction.
+Gwen Buccholz 4/22/2020 Responded 6.64 3/11/2020 Douglas Hsai If it takes longer to build the Eastern alignment, is there any other reason not to go for the Eastern alignment?
 The CEQA process will analyze construction and operational changes to the physical, biological, and human environment as compared to existing conditions; and then, compare the results between the alternatives to identify the proposed project.
-Graham Bradner 4/22/2020 Responded 6.64 6.65 3/11/2020 Gil Cosio additionive yance.
-Will the bert work on thining and the DWR continues to evaluate and develop programs to improve levees throughout the Delta.
+Graham Bradner 4/22/2020 Responded 6.65 3/11/2020 Gil Cosio The recent NOP described the finished product as a tunnel dual conveyance.
+Will the DCA work on timing and the improvements needed for levee stabilization along the pathway?
+DWR continues to evaluate and develop programs to improve levees throughout the Delta.
 These programs are separate projects and will be implemented with or without the Delta Conveyance Project.
-Andrew Finney 4/22/2020 Responded Responded 6.66 3/11/2020 Cecille Giacoma suffered from over drafting of water.
+Andrew Finney 4/22/2020 Responded 6.66 3/11/2020 Cecille Giacoma There was the allusion to using spoils to improve the ability to carry on agriculture in area, as a by-product of this project to make improvements in the Delta, but how can agriculture carry on when water is diverted out of the Delta?
+Species have suffered from over drafting of water.
 Now you're going to put three more separate intakes in addition to the through Delta water removal, how will you support species and agriculture when so much water is being removed?
 Potential use of RTM from the Delta Conveyance Project on agricultural lands has not been developed at this time.
 This type of opportunities to work together with the communities will be discussed at future SEC meetings.
 With respect to changes in water resources, the CEQA process will evaluate changes to water resources under construction and operation of the alternatives as compared to existing conditions.
 Gwen Buccholz 4/22/2020 Responded